 When it comes to exhorting a nation to collective democratic action, private equity investment can seem a bit lacking.
 As anyone who watched the biographical video of Romney on Thursday night noticed, investing in a chain of office supply stores just isn’t that inspiring.

-Perhaps that’s why Romney tried to summon memories of America’s supposed mid-20th century greatness, he talked about a government program.
+Perhaps that’s why when Romney tried to summon memories of America’s supposed mid-twentieth-century greatness, he talked about a government program.
 Although he never actually used the acronym NASA, that’s what he was talking about when he said:

 When President Kennedy challenged Americans to go to the moon, the question wasn’t whether we’d get there, it was only when we’d get there.